developer-friendly/blog/docs/posts/0009-external-secrets-aks-to-aws-ssm.md

-You will notice that there are two annotations to the `external-secrets` Service Account that are, suspiciously, sounding like an AWS EKS Kubernetes cluster.
+You will notice that there are two annotations to the `external-secrets` Service Account that are, suspiciously, sounding like an AWS EKS Kubernetes cluster thing.
 That is, these are specifically the annotations that only AWS EKS understands and acts upon.

 This is an unfortunate mishap.
 If you're curious to read the full details,